fujidaiti/live-app-icon/cli/README.md

 There are other options that laic accepts:

-- `--resize-method` : Specifies how the given GIF will be resized to square.
+- `--resize-method` : Specifies how the given GIF will be resized to a square.
 See [Resize method](#resize-method) for more details.

 - `--install-location` : Path to a directory the app to be installed.
 The default is `$HOME/Applications`.
 - `--install-action` : Specify the action to be taken when the app is successfully installed. `launch` launches the app immediately, `open-in-finder` opens the directory where the app is installed in the Finder, and `none` does nothing.
 The default is `launch`.